AryaD011/A-Multi-Model-Dashboard-for-Live-Airline-Sentiment-Analysis-and-XAI/README.md

-Live Airline Sentiment Analysis: A Multi-Model Dashboard
+Live Airline Sentiment Analysis: Multi-Model Dashboard.

 Short Description

-This project is a complete, end-to-end Natural Language Processing (NLP) application that classifies airline tweet sentiment.
-It addresses the problem that airlines have in processing high volumes of unstructured customer feedback on social media.
-Understanding this feedback in real-time is critical for brand management, customer service, and identifying operational issues.
+This project is a full end-to-end Natural Language Processing (NLP) application which is an airline sentiment in tweets.
+It deals with the issue that airlines face in terms of unstructured customer feedback in large quantities in social media.
+It is essential to manage the brand, customer service, and recognize operational problems based on the real-time feedback of this feedback.

-To solve this, we built a multi-page interactive web application that not only predicts sentiment (positive, neutral, negative) using three different models but also explains why a model made its decision using Explainable AI (XAI).
-The final product is a dashboard that can be used for single-tweet analysis, batch processing of CSV files, and simulating a live data feed, demonstrating a full data-product lifecycle.
+As a solution to this, we have created a multi-page interactive web application that does not only predict the sentiment (positive, neutral, negative) using three different models but also provides the reasons why a model has made its choice within the framework of Explainable AI (XAI).
+The end product is a dashboard that is capable of single-tweet analysis, CSV file batch processing, simulating a live data feed, and shows a complete data-product lifecycle.

 Dataset Source

-Source: The project uses the "Twitter US Airline Sentiment" dataset, a popular, human-annotated corpus from Kaggle.
+Data: The project is based on the popular, manually annotated, Kaggle dataset, which is called Twitter US Airline Sentiment.

-Data Size: We are working with 14,640 real tweets, each manually labeled as positive, neutral, or negative.
-The dataset is highly imbalanced, with negative tweets making up the majority of the data.
+Data Size: We have 14640 real tweets, which were manually marked as positive, neutral, or negative.
+The data is much skewed with most of the data comprising negative tweets.

-Preprocessing: The raw dataset was used directly.
+Preprocessing: The raw data was directly taken.
 No filtering was performed.
-All "special treatment" was performed inside the model pipelines to make the process repeatable and ready for live data:
+The model pipelines were used to carry out all the special treatment in order to repeat the process and prepare it using real data:

-Text Cleaning: All text was converted to lowercase and punctuation was removed.
+Text Cleaning: Text was also changed to lower case and all punctuations were deleted.

-Stop Word Removal: Common English "stop words" (like 'the', 'is', 'at') were filtered out.
+Stop Word Removal: "stop words" in the English language (such as the, is, at) were removed.

-Vectorization (for ML): The cleaned text was converted into a numerical matrix using TfidfVectorizer.
+Vectorization (ML): TfidfVectorizer was used to transform the cleaned text into a numerical matrix.

-Tokenization & Padding (for DL): For the LSTM model, the text was converted into sequences of integers using Tokenizer and padded to a uniform length of 50 tokens.
+Tokenization & Padding (DL): In the case of the LSTM model, the text was turned into a sequence of integers with the help of the Tokenizer and padded to the same size of 50 tokens.

-Label Encoding: The target labels ('negative', 'neutral', 'positive') were encoded into integers (0, 1, 2) for the Deep Learning model.
+Label Encoding: Deep Learning model The Deep Learning model was coded using integers (0, 1, 2) representing the target labels (negative, neutral, positive).

 Methods

-Our approach was to solve this as a supervised classification problem by comparing multiple models of increasing complexity.
-This allows us to find the best trade-off between performance, speed, and interpretability.
+This was solved as a supervised classification problem where we compared a set of models of increasing complexity.
+This will enable us to be able to find the optimal trade-off between performance, speed, and interpretability.

-We considered using only a Deep Learning model but chose to include ML models as a baseline, which is a standard academic and professional practice to justify complex model choices.
+We thought of just using a Deep Learning model but decided to have some ML models to serve as a baseline as is a common academic and professional convention to explain the need to use complex models.

-ML - Naive Bayes (Baseline): We used MultinomialNB as our baseline.
-This model is extremely fast and works surprisingly well with text, making it a perfect benchmark.
+ML - Naive Bayes (Baseline): MultinomialNB was used as our baseline.
+This model is very quick and surprisingly effective with text, and it is an ideal benchmark.

-ML - Tuned SVM (Primary Model): We chose SVC(kernel='linear') as our primary workhorse model.
-SVMs are highly effective in high-dimensional sparse spaces, which is exactly what text data becomes after TF-IDF vectorization.
-We used GridSearchCV to find the optimal hyperparameters for C (regularization) and ngram_range (word pairs), ensuring maximum performance.
+ML - Tuned SVM (Primary Model):Our primary workhorse model is SVC(kernel=linear).
+The performance of SVMs is very good in high dimensional sparse spaces, and that is what happens to text data after TF-IDFvectorization.
+Our preferred hyperparameters are C (regularization) and ngram range (word pairs) which were optimized using GridSearchCV so as to guarantee optimal performance.

-DL - LSTM (Advanced Alternative): As an advanced alternative, we built a Recurrent Neural Network (RNN) using tensorflow.keras.
-Unlike the other models, an LSTM can understand word order and context, which can be critical for understanding nuances like sarcasm.
+DL - LSTM (Advanced Alternative): We developed a Recurrent Neural Network (RNN) with the help of tensorflow.keras as an advanced alternative.
+Contrary to the other models, an LSTM is able to appreciate word sequence and context which can be essential in discerning details such as sarcasm.

-Explainable AI - LIME: We didn't just want a "black box" prediction.
-We integrated LimeTextExplainer to analyze our best ML model (the SVM).
-LIME explains individual predictions by showing which specific words in a tweet contributed to or against a prediction.
-This is our approach to adding transparency and trust to the model.
+Explainable AI - LIME: it was not enough to us to have a black box prediction.
+We have used LimeTextExplainer to analyze our most effective ML model (the SVM).
+From the individual predictions, LIME displays which words in a particular tweet played a part in a prediction or went against a prediction.
+This is how we are going to provide transparency and trust on the model.

 Steps to run the code

-You must have Python 3.10 or 3.11 installed.
+Python 3.10 or 3.11 has to be installed.

-1. Clone or Download the Project
+1. Duplicate or Replicate the Project.

-Get all the files and folders for this project onto your computer.
+Put all files and folders of this project in your computer.

 *// 2.
-Create a Virtual Environment (Recommended)
+Design an imaginary setting (Abstractly) (Recommended)

-# Create a new environment in a folder named 'venv'
-python -m venv venv
+Design a new setting inside the folder named as venv. python -m venv venv

 # Activate the environment